 View more about Beverly's inspiring journey to Dominica and saving the sea turtles in this

 episode of EX-PATs.

-Daryl has been at Rosalie Bay for more than year.
+Daryl has been at Rosalie Bay for 5 years.
 Her years of experience, passion for hospitality and friendly, outgoing personality made her an ideal fit for our resort.

 She has more than 18 years of experience in the hospitality industry, specializing in hotel operations management.
 Daryl holds a Certificate in Human Resource Management, Certificate in Total Quality Management, Degree in Hotel Operations Management, and Diplomas in Business Management & Administration, Certificate in Computer programming.
 Her dream is to someday own a hotel or resort.

 Seraphine's passion is cooking for others.
 Seraphine learned to cook at an early age with her mother.
 She later expanded her skills by learning from a kind woman she lived with while attending a school in town.